 There are many tasty veggies you can grow in your garden.
 One of the best choices due to their amazing taste, versatility and nutrient content is sweet potatoes.
 What many people do not know about them is that they are very easy to grow compared to other food.

-This tutorial will teach you how to grow sweet potatoes so you can have an endless supply in your backyard.
-You will never even have to think about regular fries again.
+This tutorial will teach you how to do it in your backyard effortlessly so you can have an endless supply of this delicious vegetable.
+Thanks to them, you will never think about regular fries again.

 What You Will Need

 Container gardening is a great alternative for people who don’t have a garden or garden space.

 When you grow sweet potatoes in containers you can use them as a decorative plants.
 This “spiller plant” is overflowing with beauty, having vines that vary in color and shape depending on the type of sweet potato you plant.

 You do have to choose a sweet potato variety that is well-suited for growing in a container.
 It should be a variety that does not sprawl but rather remains compact.
 One such variety is Porto Rico, which is also referred to as Vineless.

 You also have to choose a suitable container.
 It should be big and have drainage holes.
 A great option is containers that were specifically made for growing potatoes like potato grow bags, which ensure there is proper drainage, excellent root aeration within the soil, and an easy harvest.

 Place your container in a spot that will get maximum sunlight.
 Fill it up with 4 inches of your soil of choice.
 A loose container mix full of nutrients would be best.
 Then, place your slips in the soil and add 3 more inches of soil on top of them.

 Keep in mind that you do have to water your sweet potatoes more in a container than you would have to in the ground.
 If the soil is dry, water them.